yixuan953/Data_Processing_N_Para/Runoff_Leaching/Readme.txt

    3) fprecip depends on
         - Precipitation surplus (mm): Annaul precipitation - annual evapotranspiration [mm]
         - Soil texture class (same classification as step 2-1)
-   4) ftemp depends on average annual temperature [celsuis degree], the value = 1.00, if Ave_temp < 5
+   4) ftemp depends on average annual temperature [celsuis degree], the value:
+            = 1.00, if Ave_temp < 5
             = 0.75, if Ave_temp >=5, <15
             = 0.50, if Ave_temp =>15
-   5) froot depends on rooting depth class, the value (Question: only Europe has this data) = 1.00, if the obastacle to roots between 20–60 cm depth = 0.75, if the obastacle to roots between 60-80 cm depth, or no obastacle to roots We could make assumptions using the rooting depth data of wofost?
+   5) froot depends on rooting depth class
+            = 1.00, if the obastacle to roots between 20–60 cm depth = 0.75, if the obastacle to roots between 60-80 cm depth, or no obastacle to roots We could make assumptions using the rooting depth data of wofost?